RCP: A Low-overhead Reversible Coherence Protocol: Security Analysis

-{\bf Proof of Property 2 ({\em SpecRd} overlaps with load/store)}: We consider all possible behaviors of a non-speculative access $B$ and a speculative load $A=SpecRd$, where $R_A<S_B<M_A$.
-Note that we only need to consider this case, because if $S_B<R_A$ $B$ will not affect $A$ and $A$'s behavior is ensured by Property 1.
-Similarly, we do not need to consider $S_B>M_A$.
-Given this setting, we have four cases, when $B$ is a load $Rd$ or a store $Wr$, and when they are issued from the same or different L1 cache: $C_{1,A}=C_{1,B}$ or $C_{1,A} \neq C_{1,B}$.
-We show that for each case and all possible initial states, the state and location of the cache line is the same as $B$ is serialized before a non-speculative load $A$ to the same location; and the timing for the non-speculative access does not change.
-Figure~\ref{fig:rcp_proof} (left) illustrates that, the eventual cache line state and location changes for all four cases with all initial states possibilities in L1 and L2 are the same for \ding{182} and \ding{183}.
+{\bf Proof of Property 2 ({\em SpecRd} overlaps with load/store)}: We consider all possible behaviors of a non-speculative access $B$ and a speculative load $A$, where $R_A<S_B<M_A$.
+We have four combinations: (a) $B$ is a load $Rd$ or a store $Wr$; and (b) they are issued from the same or different L1 cache: $C_{1,A}=C_{1,B}$ or $C_{1,A} \neq C_{1,B}$.
+Figure~\ref{fig:rcp_proof} (left) shows that for each case and all possible initial states, the state and location of the cache line (\ding{183}) is the same as $B$ is serialized before a non-speculative load $A$ (\ding{182}) to the same location; and the timing for the non-speculative access does not change.

-{\bf Proof of Property 3 ({\em SpecRd} overlaps with load/store)}: We use the same proof strategy for Property 2.
-In this case, $A$ is squashed so $R_A<S_B<P_A$, and the effects should be equivalent to executing just $B$.
+{\bf Proof of Property 3 ({\em SpecRd} overlaps with load/store)}: In this case, $A$ is squashed so $R_A<S_B<P_A$, and the effects should be equivalent to executing just $B$.
 Figure~\ref{fig:rcp_proof} (middle) shows such equivalence for all cases.

-{\bf Proof of Property 2 and 3 ({\em SpecRd} overlaps with another {\em SpecRd}}: We consider two $SpecRd$ $A$ and $B$, there are three cases: 1) $A$ and $B$ merge; 2) $A$ purges and $B$ merges; and 3) $A$ purges and $B$ purges.
-They should be correspondingly equivalent to the execution of: 1) two non-speculative loads serialized according to the merge order; 2) one non-speculative $B$; and 3) no load.
-Figure~\ref{fig:rcp_proof} (right) shows such equivalence for all cases.
+{\bf Proof of Property 2 and 3 ({\em SpecRd} overlaps with another {\em SpecRd}}: Between two $SpecRd$ $A$ and $B$, Figure~\ref{fig:rcp_proof} (right) shows the equivalence: 1) ($A$ and $B$ merge)=(two non-speculative loads serialized according to the merge order); 2) ($A$ purges and $B$ merges)=(one non-speculative $B$); and 3) ($A$ purges and $B$ purges)=(no load).